squirrels-nest/squirrels-nest.github.io/docs/tutorial/what-next.md

 https://github.com/squirrels-nest/squirrels-weather-example

 It serves as an example of how to share common SQL functionality across multiple datasets while allowing their parameter or query definitions to differ.
-You can also see the [Design for Commonality and Variability](../topics/common-vary) page on sharing Jinja macros and Python modules across models or projects.

 In addition, the following topic guides can be useful for certain Squirrels projects:
 - [Versioning Best Practices](../topics/versioning)